Thórsmörk – Útigönguhöfði and Hvannárgil canyon

 So I crawled up the Útigönguhöfði mountain like an animal, while the sunlight was already leaving the valley behind me at an alarming rate.
 And I made it to the top just in time to see a breathtakingly magical sunset on the other side, lighting up a mind-boggling array of gorges in translucent shades.

 From here, the track became easier to follow.
-At least there were chains & ropes on the way down, and you could actually see where the path was going on this side.
-There was even a signpost on the top!
+At least there were chains & ropes on the way down, and you can actually see where the path was going on this side.
+There was even a rickety weather-beaten signpost on the top!

 Back just in time